Syncing with your Cycle

 - Optimizing inflammatory cascades in the body, which impact the severity of symptoms of common pelvic complaints, interface with the health of the gut (and therefore our skin and mental health), regulate blood sugar control and help balance the entire endocrine system.

-Common Health Problems That Syncing with Your Cycle Can Help With
+Common Health Problems That Syncing with Your Cycle Can Help Eliminate

-When we adopt a new way of living with (instead of against) our menstrual cycle and natural physical and mental flows, we can begin to positively impact a host of conditions, including:
+When we accept and practice a new way of living with (instead of against) our menstrual cycle and natural physical and mental flows, we begin to positively impact a host of conditions, including:

 - Chronic fatigue

-While these female-specific conditions are sadly way too common, they should in no way make you think that they are “normal”!
+While these female-specific conditions are sadly way too common, they should not make you feel “normal”!

-“This all sounds good,” we hear you say, “but how can one approach help with all of these things?”
+“This all sounds good,” we hear you say, “but how can one methodology help with all of these things?”

-What we advocate – and practice as two women who have dealt with infertility, endometriosis, PMS and a whole bunch of other female unpleasantries – is living and functioning in a way that supports the body’s natural tendency to rebalance.
+What we advocate – and practice as two women who have dealt with infertility, endometriosis, PMS and a plethora of other female unpleasantries – is living and functioning in a way that supports the body’s natural tendency to rebalance.

 No woman will sync with her menstrual cycle in the same way as any other woman!